zenml-io/zenml/docs/book/stack_components/alerter.md

 description: Sending alerts through specified channels
 ---

 Alerters allow you to send alerts from within your pipeline.
-This is useful to immediately get notified when failures happen, and also for general monitoring / reporting.
+This is especially useful to immediately get notified when failures happen, and also for general monitoring/reporting.

 {% hint style="warning" %}
 **Base abstraction in progress!**